 Strategic Development and Operations (SD&O) is the unit of Pitt Dental Medicine that is responsible for advancing strategic initiatives that are critical to the future success of the School.
 In addition, the team in SD&O works to:

 - promote and enhance the School’s brand;

 - build and maintain relationships with alumni, donors, and friends;

 - and improve operating efficiencies through effective management and maintenance of facilities and equipment.

-Dr. Jim Earle, Associate Dean, directs this office that includes Marketing and Communications, Alumni Relations and Development, and Facilities Management.
+Dr. Jim Earle, Executive Dean, directs this office that includes Marketing and Communications, Alumni Relations and Development, and Facilities Management.

 Marketing and Communications oversees all branding, marketing, patient marketing, and communications for Pitt Dental Medicine.
 This effort includes creating and distributing press releases, managing social media accounts, producing monthly School newsletters, publishing the bi-annual Pitt Dental Medicine magazine, and developing creative marketing and branding promotions to attract patients and enhance the brand of the School.